DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 We need to pay attention to the bottom note: Pins marked with a "T" are true open drain, and there's no protection diode to VDD nor P-Buffer implemented.
-What this means is that the pin state can only be Low (connected to GND) or floating (high impedance) and we need to be extra carefull with the voltage applied to them.
+What this means is that the pin state can only be Low (connected to GND) or floating (high impedance) and we need to be extra careful with the voltage applied to them.

 ![STM8 GPIO Implementation](/img/gpioblockdiagram.JPG){: .center-block width="90%" :}